kathrinmzl/inside-india/README.md

 I also used the  [Auto Prefixer](https://autoprefixer.github.io/) on the final CSS Code.

-After changing the code due to further test results and retested the final CSS version.
+After changing the code due to further test results I retested the final CSS version.
 The result showed no errors again.

 ### Lighthouse

-I used Lighthouse within the Chrome Developer Tools to allow me to test the performance, accessibility and best practices of the website.
+I used Lighthouse within the Chrome Developer Tools to allow me to test the performance, accessibility, best practices and SEO of the website.

-The initial test of the first version of the website (desktop) showed overall good scores for Accessibility and Best practices, but a rather low score for Performance.
+The initial test of the first version of the website (desktop) showed overall good scores for Accessibility and Best practices (I didnt include SEO at the beginning), but a rather low score for Performance.
 Especially the home page had a very low performance score of 42%.
 The tour pages ranged between 70-74%, and the booking and success page had a good performance with scores of 95-100%.

+At the initial test I wasn't aware of the fact that you can/have to differentiate between testing a mobile and desktop version, so I only have results for the desktop version.

 - Initial Home Page Result for desktop screens: